zkmkarlsruhe/serial-button-osc/README.md

     ./serial-button-osc /dev/tty.usbserial-310

-The program will simply run in a loop and sends a `/button` OSC message whenever a '3' character is recieved.
+The program will simply run in a loop and sends a `/button` OSC message whenever a '3' character is received.
 To modify behavior, use the commandline option flags.

 `./serial-button-osc` help output:
 ~~~